-Completion of the MOLST begins with a conversation or a series of conversations between the patient, the health care agent or the surrogate, and a physician or nurse practitioner using the 8-Step MOLST Protocol.
+Completion of the MOLST begins with a conversation or a series of conversations between the patient, the health care agent or the surrogate, and a physician, nurse practitioner, or physician assistant using the 8-Step MOLST Protocol.
 Conversations may include other medical team members, within scope of practice.
 The conversation(s) should be documented in the medical record.

 Ideally, the health care agent and family should listen to the discussion when a patient is able to make MOLST decisions.
 If the patient had not previously completed a health care proxy and the patient has the ability to choose a health care agent, the patient should complete a health care proxy.